Pharyngitis and Tonsillitis in Children

 A sore throat and other symptoms, such as a fever

-A severe sore throat and has difficulty swallowing or breathing, is drooling, or has a stiff neck or neck?swelling
+A severe sore throat and has trouble swallowing or breathing, is drooling, or has a stiff neck or neck swelling

 Key points about pharyngitis and tonsillitis in children